Skip to content

 Dikke Canvas Lijkwade

-“I may have a strange question”
+“I might have a strange question”

 In this blog, Freddy van Eerd, funeral director at Tempus Uitvaartzorg , talks about her experience with a shroud.